-When is the best time to request your epidural?
+When is the best time to request epidural anesthesia?
 Will getting it earlier or later prolong labor or cause other issues?
 How can you make the choice it is time for the epidural?

-I also did a podcast that answers some of people’s most burning questions in epidurals (including this one):
+I also did a podcast that answers some of people’s most burning questions about epidural analgesia (including this one):

 And, I have a video all about when the best time to get the epidural is: